TryUnfurl

 View your page source (Ctrl+U or Cmd+U) and look in the <head> section for:

+Open Graph tags are the universal baseline every major platform reads.
 If any are missing, add them before testing further.
-See the Open Graph tags guide for implementation details.
+See the Open Graph tags guide for the complete reference and implementation examples.

 Step 2 — Test across all platforms at once

-Paste your URL into TryUnfurl.com.
+Paste your URL into TryUnfurl.
 It renders preview cards for Twitter/X, Facebook, LinkedIn, Slack, Discord, and iMessage simultaneously — showing you both the visual preview and the raw metadata values.

 This is the fastest way to spot cross-platform inconsistencies: an image that works on Facebook but fails on Slack, or a title that's correct on most platforms but truncated on Twitter.